Lambda Pricing Calculator - Savings Plans & Provisioned Concurrency

 What does a Lambda function cost calculator include?

 A Lambda function cost calculator estimates your monthly bill based on request charges, duration charges, and optional costs like Provisioned Concurrency and ephemeral storage.
-This calculator also factors in Compute Savings Plans discounts and the always-free tier to give you accurate projections.
+This calculator also factors in Compute Savings Plans discounts and the always-free tier.
+It uses a flat tier-1 duration rate and doesn't add CloudWatch Logs, SnapStart, Managed Instances, or Durable Functions costs, so treat the result as your requests-and-duration baseline, not a full bill.

 What's included in the AWS Free Tier?